Bridging the communication gap: toward a more informed public understanding of sustainable farming

 Objective 2: Reframing Toolkit

-We have developed a 90-minute webinar format, that has been delivered two times to different networks.
+We developed a 90-minute webinar format, that was delivered two times to different networks.
 This webinar can be tailored to geographic and sectoral context that gives greater value to attendees, providing immediate findings that can inform their work in addition to generating long term interest and value in the Project’s final communication tools.
-The feedback we received on our most recent delivery has encouraged us that not only is this research timely, but it is also valuable, and attendees expressed interest in learning more and utilizing findings in their day-to-day work: “Overall, the summary points as to what the gaps in thinking on farming were an eye-opener for me,” “the presentation and tips on good messaging was incredibly helpful - already putting into action!”
-Most importantly, all feedback indicated that participants are sharing the reports and research findings with others in their organization or business, and with other in the field.
+The feedback we received encouraged us that not only is this research timely, but it is also valuable, and attendees expressed interest in learning more and utilizing findings in their day-to-day work.
+We also used some of FrameWorks's pre-recorded modules during a webinar presented in June 2023.

 Participation Summary